Essa0/42-Journey/pushswap/README.md

 *This project has been created as part of the 42 curriculum by iabiesat*

 ## Description:
 in this project we implement full program that sorts list of number using the minimum number of operation

 ## Instructions:
-The goal is to learn more about linked-list and sort algorithms, 42 are provides checker program that help us to know how many operation the program will do to sort the numbers list.
+The goal is to learn more about linked-list and sort algorithms, 42 provides checker program that help us to know how many operation the program will do to sort the numbers list.

 To run the program you should to do the following steps:
 - Open terminal